threadheap/serverless-ide-vscode/packages/client/README.md

 1. Open `packages/sam-schema`
 2. Make changes and run `yarn generate` to update schema
 3. Check changes with `Launch Extension` command

-### Installation from Github Release

-To obtain and install the latest release from github you can:

--   First download the latest \*.vsix file from [Github Releases section](https://github.com/threadheap/serverless-ide-vscode/releases)
--   Inside of VSCode navigate to the extension tab and click the three elipses (...).
--   Click install from VSIX and provide the location of the \*.vsix that was downloaded

 ## License